MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/create-snapshot-cloud-discovery-reports.md

     ![New snapshot report.](media/new-snapshot-report.png)

 1. Select the **Source** from which you want to upload the log files.
-If your source is not supported (see https://learn.microsoft.com/en-us/defender-cloud-apps/set-up-cloud-discovery#supported-firewalls-and-proxies- for the full list), you can create a custome parser (see https://learn.microsoft.com/en-us/defender-cloud-apps/custom-log-parser for more details)
+If your source is not supported (see [Supported firewalls and proxies](set-up-cloud-discovery.md#supported-firewalls-and-proxies-) for the full list), you can create a custom parser.
+For more information, see [Use a custom log parser](custom-log-parser.md).

 1. Verify your log format to make sure that it's formatted properly according to the sample log you can download.
 Under **Verify your log format**, select **View log format** then select **Download sample log**.
 Compare your log with the sample provided to make sure it's compatible.